On this page:

 Required personal protective equipment (PPE) and uniform

-Uniforms and PPE need to be purchased before Orientation Day.
+Uniforms and PPE are to be purchased before orientation day.

 CSA-approved safety glasses and black steel-toed duty boots may be purchased where available.